Our Mission: To build a better community by organizing the capacity of people to care for one another

 The Community Chest was organized by a group of citizens in effort to curb the multiplicity of requests for funds which came after the outbreak of the Second World War.
 There seemed to be a different fund for every month of the year and it always seemed to be the same band of hardy volunteers carrying the workload.

 Early in the war, Lethbridge Mayor D. H. Elton called a meeting of representatives of the Legion, the Board of Trade (Chamber of Commerce), the service clubs, labour and other organizations, which had been active in raising funds, together with the Red Cross, War Services Organizations, and other groups who needed funds to carry out their work.
 The goal was to save time, energy and money by running one strong fundraising campaign together.

-The organization you know as the United Way of Lethbridge & South Western Alberta, is part of the United Way - Centraide Movement.
-It is one nearly 100 United Ways across Canada, each operating autonomously to serve their local areas.
+The organization you know as the United Way of Lethbridge & South Western Alberta is part of the United Way - Centraide Movement.
+It is one of 69 United Way Centraides across Canada working to address a range of needs in their local communities.
 It operates as a legally constituted and incorporated Registered Charitable Organization within all relevant local, provincial and federal laws.
-It complies with all operating and reporting requirements and is governed by a local volunteer board of directors and employs local people.
+It complies with all operating and reporting requirements, and is governed by a local volunteer board of directors, and employs local people.